jiihyun12/Snmp-Ignition-Module/README.md

 If these variables are not given by the user it will use the defaults, meaning: version=2c, timeout=3000, retry=1.

-SNMPv3 support has been added using GetV3.
-Similarly to Get you may also specify other variables like timeout and retry by adding 'var=value' as an extra parameter at the end.
+SNMPv3 support has been added using GetV3 and WalkV3.
+Similarly to Get and Walk you may also specify other variables like timeout and retry by adding 'var=value' as an extra parameter at the end.
 The version and community are not supported in V3 as it uses a username and password for authorization.
 <br>For example <code> system.snmp.getV3('address, port, ['OID1', 'OID2', ...], authLevel, 'user', 'password', authProt, privProt, 'timeout=2000', 'retry=2') </code>
 <br>This will return a python list with the length of 2 containing the values of OID1 and OID2, or an error message.